All Episodes

 Okay.

-Who is so terrified that if I asked you to now, you would have a complete panic attack.
+Who is so terrified that if I asked you to now, you would have a complete panic attack?

-And then if you listen to me at the end of this conversation, I you cannot get less than a B in my class.
+And then if you listen to me at the end of this conversation, you cannot get less than a B in my class.

 It's hard.

-It's hard though.
+It's hard, though.

 But then I would teach them how to do it.

-There are certain ways most people are so wrapped up in thinking and thinking and thinking, and their thoughts create feelings, and feelings create more thoughts, and they're spinning, and then the more thoughts, more feelings, more anxious.
+And their thoughts create feelings and feelings create more thoughts and they're spinning and then the more thoughts, more feelings, more anxious.

-And I've everyone seeing me and watching me.
+And everyone's seeing me and watching me.

-And you just, you know, simple relaxation techniques, and just taking a deep breath and focused on what your mind what do you want to communicate?
+And you just, you know, simple relaxation techniques and just taking a deep breath and focused on what your mind, what do you want to communicate?

 That's it.